MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

        App menu items under settings
     :::image-end:::

-*   Web Notifications are integrated into the Windows notification system
+*   Apps are integrated in Windows like any other apps.
+Web Notifications are shown in the Windows notification system, app icons appear in the task bar, the start menu and everywhere else Windows lists apps, apps can automatically be run on login, and more.
-*   Shared cookie store with the browser profile that installed the app
+*   Shared cookie store with the browser profile that installed the app.
-*   Access to other browser features using the **Setting and more** \(`...`\) menu including certificate validation, site permissions, tracking protection, and browser extensions
+*   Access to other browser features using the **Setting and more** \(`...`\) menu including certificate validation, site permissions, tracking protection, and browser extensions.
-*   Full access to [Microsoft Edge DevTools][DevtoolsProgressiveWebApps] for debugging your app
+*   Full access to [Microsoft Edge DevTools][DevtoolsProgressiveWebApps] for debugging your app.

 > [!NOTE]
 > For more information about PWA benefits, upcoming features, and short demos, navigate to [Build 2020 PWA session][BuildVideo].

-## Requirements
+Microsoft Edge continuously adds new capabilities that make it easier for PWAs to look and feel like great native apps.
+The gap between web and native is quickly being filled as the result of a collaboration between Microsoft, Google, Intel and others, who are all contributing to open source projects that create new capabilities.
+This is done through web standards, and therefore remains cross platform.

+## What makes a Progressive Web App

-To run as a PWA, your server-hosted web app should include following minimum requirements.
+To run as a PWA, your server-hosted web app must meet the following 3 requirements.

 :::row:::
    :::column span="1":::